Album cover illustration: the alchemy of sound and vision

 Collaboration makes magic

 When I was just starting out, I remember some artists asked me if I could animate their album cover artworks for use as Spotify Clips or Instagram Reels.
-At the time, I hadn’t considered animation, but their requests, paired with my own curiosity, pushed me to experiment.
+At the time, I hadn’t quite considered animation, but their requests, paired with my own curiosity, pushed me to experiment.
 I explored ways to animate static artworks, adapting them to different aspect ratios and formats.
 This not only expanded my skillset but also opened new creative doors.
 Eventually, it led me to dive deeper into animation and even take on video projects.

 These moments remind me that collaboration isn’t just about meeting expectations.
 It’s also about finding ways to enhance and extend the creative process, making it more interesting and delivering results that resonate.